HyPE-VLM/hype-vlm.github.io/README.md

 ## About

-This repository contains the project page for HyPE and HyPS, a framework for detecting and sanitizing malicious prompts in Vision-Language Models.
-The project includes two complementary components:
+This repository contains the project page for HyPE and HyPS, two frameworks for detecting and sanitizing malicious or harmful prompts in Vision-Language Models.

 - **HyPE** (Hyperbolic Prompt Espial): A lightweight anomaly detector using hyperbolic geometry;
 - **HyPS** (Hyperbolic Prompt Sanitization): An interpretable sanitization method using attribution and LLM-based rewriting.